 My experience as a psychologist, marriage counselor, business consultant, and executive coach has taught me that many of our natural tendencies are harmful.
 They make things worse rather than better.
 Some people, when facing conflict, go into an aggressive and fight mode, others run emotionally and resort to silence or appeasement, and still others distract and avoid.
 Although our natural tendencies are intended to reduce the impact of conflict, they actually and make it worse in the long run.

-Therefore, learning to deal with conflict is one of the most important skills we can learn.
-I teach you to deal with conflict through dialogue, a skill of communication in which people listen to understand one another’s point of view and then agree upon options to solve problems and/or resolve their disagreements.
+Therefore, learning conflict management is one of the most important skills you can learn.
+I teach you to deal with conflict through dialogue, a communication skill in which people listen to understand one another’s point of view and then agree upon options to solve problems and resolve their disagreements.

-This process encourages deep listening to others, a willingness to share your own point of view and search for solutions that are good for all and not just a minority.
+This process encourages deep listening, a willingness to share your own point of view and search for solutions that are good for all and not just a minority.
 Dialogue is talking openly—even about subjects that have historically been “undiscussable.”
-The more openly we can talk, the better will be our solutions to conflict and the more unified and committed we’ll be to carry them out.
+The more openly you can talk, the better will be your solutions to conflict and the more unified and committed you and others will be to carry them out.

-The most successful people are good at handling conflict
+The most successful people are good at conflict management

-In fact, I’ll go so far as to say that the most successful people, in any walk of life, are good at handling conflict.
-They are willing to face conflict directly and are even willing to enter into difficult and sensitive conversations that others want to flee and avoid.
-They can do this because they understand the dynamics of conflict and how to create trusting conditions that will open up communication and lead to positive, even amazing outcomes.
+In fact, I’ll go so far as to say that the most successful people, in any walk of life, are good at conflict management.
+They are willing to face conflict directly and are even willing to enter into difficult conversations that others want to flee and avoid.
+They do this because they understand the dynamics of conflict and how to create trusting conditions that will open up communication and lead to positive, even amazing outcomes.

-Importance of conflict resolution skills in our personal relationships
+Importance of conflict resolution in your personal relationships

 This is also true in all our personal relationships.
 How many people are alienated from extended family members because of the difficulty of holding good, honest conversations?
 Or how many parents and children are alienated because of their inability to communicate effectively?
 Dialogue changes that.